In this article

 How Does Behavior-Based Forecasting Fix It?

-Instead of revenue buckets, a behavioral forecast evaluates each open invoice independently: who the customer is, their payment history, whether they replied, whether a promise-to-pay is recorded, and dispute status.
-Monk scores the likelihood and timing of payment per invoice and updates continuously as behavior changes, so a logged promise that lands clears the forecast and one that slips raises the risk score.
-Disputed invoices are flagged and routed rather than assumed to clear.
-Finance, sales, and success all see the same forecast and the reason any number changed.
-For the cash-side companion to this, see why cash flow forecasting is broken.
+A behavioral forecast abandons revenue buckets and evaluates each open invoice on its own merits: who the customer is, their payment history, whether they have replied, whether a promise-to-pay is on record, and the dispute status.
+Monk scores the likelihood and timing of payment per invoice and updates continuously as behavior changes, so a logged promise that lands clears from the forecast and one that slips raises the risk score automatically.
+Disputed invoices are flagged and routed rather than optimistically assumed to clear on schedule.

 What Changes When the Forecast Is Behavior-Based?